Analysis of A Nonsmooth Optimization Approach to Robust Estimation: Nonsmooth optimization for the estimation problem

 As a consequence, $\theta^o$ satisfies condition S1' of Theorem \ref{thm:equivalence} asymptotically with $\lambda_t=0$ for any $t\in \mathbb{I}^0(\theta^o)=I^0$.
-Hence the solution of the $\ell_1$ minimization problem tends to $\theta^o$ with probability one as the number of samples approaches infinity. \end{proof}
+Hence the solution of the $\ell_1$ minimization problem tends to $\theta^o$ with probability one as the number of samples approaches infinity. \end{pf}